-Families can talk about how Spike Lee shaped his unique vision.
+Families can talk about how Spike Lee shaped his unique vision in Do the Right Thing.
 Why does the story take place over one day?
 Why do you think Lee made the weather such an important part of the story?

 Some scenes have characters talking directly into the camera... how does that help tell the story?

 Take a look at the different characters' relationships with music: Sal's Italian heroes, Radio Raheem's obsession with hip-hop.
 How does the music represent the characters' view of the world?

 Since this movie was made (1989), do you think there's more or less racial prejudice in the U.S.?
 What has changed?
 What hasn't changed?
 Are there new and/or different groups facing such bigotry?

 |Theatrical release date:||June 30, 1989|

 |DVD/Streaming release date:||February 20, 2001|

 |Run time:||120 minutes|